Argmaster/bytom/src/Bytom.Assembler/README.md

 - `out <reg>,<con>` - `0b0000_xxxx_xx00_0000_0000_1000_0010_0001` # 64 bit
 - `out <con>,<reg>` - `0b0000_xxxx_xx00_0000_0000_1000_0010_0010` # 64 bit
 - `out <con>,<con>` - `0b0000_xxxx_xx00_0000_0000_1000_0010_0011` # 64 bit

+### Special Instructions

+### sysenter

+The sysenter instruction is used to enter the kernel mode.
+It is used to call the operating system kernel.
+The operating system kernel is responsible for handling system calls.
+The sysenter instruction is used to switch from user mode to kernel mode.

+- `sysenter` - `0b0000_0000_0000_0000_1000_1000_0010_0000` # 32 bit

 ### Address translation